robby-d/oddspot/README.md

 These instructions are for a stock Ubuntu 18.04 LTS system.

+If you are doing analysis with a NVIDIA GPU, make sure you install both the NVIDIA drivers and the [CUDA toolkit](https://developer.nvidia.com/cuda-zone).
+[Here](https://www.pugetsystems.com/labs/hpc/How-to-install-CUDA-9-2-on-Ubuntu-18-04-1184/) is a guide for Ubuntu 18.04.

 Install dependencies:
 ```
 sudo apt-get -y install postfix gcc g++ python3 python3-setuptools mailutils
 sudo pip3 install python-pushover numpy opencv-contrib-python-headless torch torchvision
 sudo pip3 install cython; sudo pip3 install 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'
+sudo pip3 install 'git+https://github.com/facebookresearch/detectron2.git'
 ```

 Set up Postfix to run our script on an incoming email to `oddspot@<OUR SERVER>` (**change the text surrounded by `<>` (e.g. `<USER>`) as appropriate**):